11- Highway Driving

 - Change lanes one at a time only.

 Review the three-second rule for following distance, learned in “Skill six: looking ahead.”
-Additionally, coach your teen to use a three-second rule for these highway driving circumstances:
+At higher speeds it’s recommended to add more following distance.
+Additionally, coach your teen to also use a three-second rule for these highway driving circumstances:

 - Merging onto a highway

 Coach your teen to adjust travel speed and vehicle position based on weather and road conditions.
 Once your teen is comfortable with and proficient at highway driving in good conditions, spend some practice time on highways under more challenging conditions, such as rain.
 Coach them to always use appropriate caution, as conditions can change quickly.